awpala/my-omscs-notes/cs-6200/02-P2L1-processes-and-process-management.md

     * copies the parent process control block into the new child's process control block
     * subsequently, both the parent and the child continue execution at the instruction immediately following the `fork` operation (due to the common values in their respective process control blocks, including the program counter)
   * **`exec`**
-    * replaces the child image, thereby loading a new program (i.e., overwriting the child's origin process control block) and making the child process start from the (new) first instruction per the (new) program counter
+    * replaces the child image, thereby loading a new program (i.e., overwriting the child's original process control block) and making the child process start from the (new) first instruction per the (new) program counter

 ## 16. Parent Process Quiz and Answers